When Your Art And Soul Is In Bringing Puppets To Life

-Bengaluru-based puppet theatre Dhaatu Puppets marks the twenty-fifth year of its doll exhibition.
+Bengaluru-based puppet theatre Dhaatu Puppets marks the twenty-seventh year of its doll exhibition.

 Dhaatu has a large collection of dolls and India’s largest collection of puppets ranging in size from your thumb all the way up to something larger than a fully grown human.